 Neurofeedback utilizes a non-invasive technique for monitoring brain activity.
 Small sensors are attached to specific areas of the head using paste.
-Our Neurointegration software records the brain waves and displays the data in real time.
-During this time the patient is watching a movie on Netflix or listening to music.
+Our Neuro-integration software records the brain waves and displays the data in real time.
+During this time the patient is streaming a movie or listening to music.
 The software compares the incoming brainwaves to that of an optimal brainwave in the target range.
 If the brainwaves deviate from normal ranges, it triggers the audio or video to fade.
 The brain automatically detects this and refocuses itself back into the proper range.
 Training sessions usually last 30 minutes and this process is repeated hundreds of times per session.

-The Brain Is A Learning Machine Through operant conditioning, the brain is rewarded when the audio or video returns to normal.
+Through operant conditioning, the brain is rewarded when the audio or video returns to normal.
 Eventually the brain learns to stay in the healthy ranges without the reward stimulus, and is able to sustain normal activity independent of the computer.
 This is achieved by reconnecting functional pathways in the brain.
 Neurofeedback does not target any particular disorder.
 Its purpose is to change timing and activation patterns in the brain.
 This improves brain regulation, which can impact a variety of symptoms.
 Different symptoms will require triggering different areas of the brain.
 The software is designed to target specific areas of the brain according to a patient’s symptoms.

-How Many Sessions Are Needed?
 There is no magic number.
 Just as every person is unique, the number of sessions will vary according to each person.
 Noticeable results typically occur between the first and tenth session.
 In general 20 – 40 sessions are needed for the results to become permanent.
 Symptoms in some patients will resolve in a shorter time.
 Some require more training, some less.
 The goal is to complete enough sessions to ensure consistent and lasting benefits.
 A brain map can be generated at any time between sessions, so that you can visually see the progress your brain is making.